 Organized and hosted by: West Australian Heath Translational Network (WAHTN) and WA Human Microbiome Collaborating Centre (WAHMCC), Curtin University.

-Fees for 3 days are AUD450 for RHD students, AUD750 for research non-profit organisations (Universities and CSIRO) and AUD1200 for industry.
+Fees for 3 days are AUD450+GST for RHD students, AUD750+GST for research non-profit organisations (Universities and CSIRO) and AUD1200+GST for industry.
 The West Australian Heath Translational Network generously sponsors registration bursaries ($225 to support 50% of the registration costs) to 4 RHD students.
 Apply at the EOI survey link below.

 Registrations fees include coffee breaks, lunch, lecture notes and electronic material (slides, R code, data).

 Registration Express your interest at this survey link.
 As we have a limited number of participants (30), priority will be given to postgraduate students and early career researchers.
-EOI closes on November 4 2019 5pm AEST and results announced to the participants with details for registration.
+EOI for bursaries closes on November 4 2019 5pm AEST, but there are still spots for non bursaries.
+Results announced to the participants with details for registration.

 Location: Forrest Hall, 35 Stirling Highway, Crawley WA 6009, Australia.
 Google map.